-“His body was discovered shortly after most of parking meters in the lot went up like Roman Candles.
-I’m afraid I know nothing more, which is why I’d suggest you get there as quickly as possible.”
+“His body was discovered soon after most of the parking meters in the lot went up like Roman candles.
+I’m afraid I know nothing more, which is why I suggest you get there as quickly as possible.”

 I rolled off the bed.

 “I’m on it,” I said.
 “I’ll call as soon as I have something.”